-Lack of sleep affects your mood, energy levels and most importantly for farmers—it affects your ability to make decisions, concentrate and perform farming tasks safely.
-You are at increased risk of having an accident on the farm if you are not sleeping well.
+Lack of sleep affects your mood, memory, energy levels and most importantly for farmers—it affects your ability to make decisions, concentrate and perform farming tasks safely.
+You are at increased risk of having an accident on the farm or on rural roads if you are not sleeping well.

 Insomnia can be caused by: